30 Most Common Interview Questions and Answers

 Yes!
 You must always have questions prepared!
 Have at least six, since some of them could get answered along the way if you and the interviewer get caught up in conversation.
 Have a mix of general and specific questions related to the position.

-Obviously these are the 30 Most Common Interview Questions, but this varies depending upon your field.
-If you're applying for a fashion designer position, they may ask you about fashion projects, designers and fabrics.
-Same goes for a position in the food industry and etc. Be sure to brush up on specialized questions as well.
+Obviously these are the most common questions, but this varies depending upon your field.
+If you're applying for a fashion designer position, they may ask you about fashion projects, designers, and fabrics.
+The same goes for a position in the food industry and etc. Be sure to brush up on specialized questions as well.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.